Skip to content ↓

 When an ECT moves schools, what needs to happen?

-Induction Leads needs to inform ect@exceedacademiestrust.co.uk and your Appropriate Body service about this so the team can action a withdrawal and set up an Interim Assessment for completion.
+Induction Tutors need to inform ect@exceedacademiestrust.co.uk and your Appropriate Body service about this so the team can action a withdrawal and set up an Interim Assessment for completion.

-When an ECT is registered on the DfE service at their new school by that school’s Induction Tutor, the DfE is able to match the validated record to the old school and reflect the transfer for that Induction Tutor.
+When an ECT is registered on the DfE service at their new school by the school’s Induction Tutor, the DfE is able to match the validated record to the old school and reflect the transfer.
 Training providers are notified automatically about the transfer.
 When the ECT is registered at a new school to an Appropriate Body Service, prior induction will be carried forward along with prior reports.

-What steps should a school take if an ECT leaves the school part way through induction?
+What steps should a school take if an ECT leaves the school part way through entitlement?

-If an ECT is going to be leaving a school part way through induction, the Induction Tutor needs to let us know at ect@exceedacademiestrust.co.uk.
-The Induction Tutor will also need to inform the Appropriate Body so the necessary arrangements can be made with regards to the statutory induction.
+If an ECT is going to be leaving school part way through induction, the Induction Tutor needs to let us know at ect@exceedacademiestrust.co.uk.
+The Induction Tutor will also need to inform the Appropriate Body, so the necessary arrangements can be made in regard to the statutory entitlement.

 What happens when an ECT is struggling?